apotter404/openidm-delegatedadmin/README.md

 - Ensure VirtualBox is installed
 - Ensure Vagrant is installed
 - Download this project to a local directory
+- Run: 'unzip openidm-4.5.0.zip -d target/idm-staging/'
-- From download directory run: vagrant up
+- From local download directory run: vagrant up

 When build has finished (which could take some time to download the base image, supporting tools, updates, OpenIDM, postgres) you can access, from your local browser: